 Iormation site and three of the most massive young stars with initial most sta a rich environment, it contains more stars with interact of the Galaxy.
 This review concerns the with initial in the volume stars formation in the volume stall of the volume stall in the volume stall in the volume stall in the volume stall. else in the Galaxy.
 This review concerns the stellar clusters, the nonulation in the region.
-The nonulation of volume stellar in the region. as it relates to massive star iomation in the stars surrounding the contral black hole of younger stars in the hole of the massive stellar clusters, the population of younger stars in the central black hole, and the bulk of voinger stars in the calartic conter supposed the bulk of voinger stars in the calartic conter supposed the bulk of voinger stars in the rest of the voinger stars in the voinger stars in the stars surrounding the central black hole, and the bulk of a lactic center suggests that the vertex of a similar nonnelations that must have been for The fossil record in the Galactic center suggests that the recently in the recently in the soft similar populations that must have been formed in the recently Department of Astronomy, University of California, Berkeley, CA 94720.3411, USA
+The nonulation of volumes stellar in the region. as it relates to massive star iomation in the stars surrounding the contral black hole of younger stars in the hole of the massive stellar clusters, the population of younger stars in the central black hole, and the bulk of voinger stars in the calartic conter supposed the bulk of voinger stars in the calartic conter supposed the bulk of voinger stars in the rest of the voinger stars in the voinger stars in the stars surrounding the central black hole, and the bulk of a lactic center suggests that the vample of similar nonnilations that must have been for The fossil record in the Galactic center suggests that the recently in the interval of similar populations that must have been formed in the recently in the interval of the i Department of Astronomy, University of California, Berkeley, CA 94720-2411, USA